How To Manage Span Of Control Using The Modular Concept

 Organizations that excel at managing span of control using the modular concept consistently apply several best practices that support their success.

-• Start with clear objectives and make sure every module understands how its work contributes to larger organizational goals
+• Start with clear objectives and check that every module understands how its work contributes to larger organizational goals

 • Invest in module leader development to build the management capabilities needed to lead effectively within the modular structure